-Some estimates suggest 10 per cent of the population are neurodivergent.
+Some estimates suggest 10% of the population are neurodivergent.
 Traditional recruitment and employment practices can pose a barrier for neurodivergent people.
-Despite this, a recent poll by the Chartered Institute of Personnel and Development (CIPD) reveals that only one in ten HR professionals considers neurodiversity in their management practices.
+Despite this, a 2018 poll by the Chartered Institute of Personnel and Development (CIPD) revealed that only one in 10 HR professionals considers neurodiversity in their management practices.

 To ensure that talent is not missed and to support neurodivergent solicitors, it is important that talent management is inclusive not only of neurotypical minds but inclusive of all.

 Below are a few of the common traits associated with some of the main types of neurodiversity that can be of benefit to employers.

 However, it is important to remember that everyone is different and not to generalise or assume.

 - Dyslexia – many people who have dyslexia have strong visual, creative and problem-solving skills